sherpalhakpa/Music_Library-DBMS/README.md

 # Music_Library-DBMS
 ### A  mySQL database designed to store detailed information about artists, albums, songs, concerts and labels

-## An additional API si desgined to interact with the Database
+## An additional API is designed to interact with the Database
 ## The application will consider the following functionality:
 ### •CRUD for Concerts and Playlists
 ### •Show a table of Artists